 Christmas Markets are a festive setting for shopping and enjoying the holiday atmosphere in London.
 One of the most popular is the Cologne Christmas Market set up along the Thames on Queen’s Walk between Southbank Centre and the London Eye.
 Stroll along and browse the 60 wooden chalet style stalls selling everything from hand-crafted items, great holiday gifts and traditional foods such as Bratwurst, mulled wine and gingerbread.
 Enjoy holiday shopping with great views along the Thames in London.

 Covent Garden is always a festive shopping spot and even more so during the holidays.
-You’ll find all the flavours of the holidays at the Real Food Market, which takes place every Thursday and Friday from November 12th through Christmas.
+You’ll find all the flavors of the holidays at the Real Food Market, which takes place every Thursday and Friday from November 12th through Christmas.
 Visit the food stalls, find gourmet Christmas treats and visit the Mulled Wine Hut for something to warm you up, as well as minced pies, roasted chestnuts and hot apple juice.
 Kids will love the reindeer petting enclosure and the 32 foot topiary reindeer in the Piazza.
 This year find holiday fun for the whole family at Covent Garden!

 Trafalgar Square is a hub for Christmas activities every year, with carolling and festive events centering around the celebrated Christmas tree.
 The huge Norway spruce Christmas tree in Trafalgar Square has been given to the people of London every year since 1947 from the City of Oslo as a token of gratitude for British support during WWII.
 After visiting the National Gallery or National Portrait Gallery nearby, stop by Trafalgar Square to catch a bit of carolling.
-Guests staying at our Eden studio rental or Savoy two bedroom vacation rental near Trafalgar Square will be able to stroll over to enjoy the holiday events this Christmas.

 Hyde Park Winter Wonderland